- REMINDER FROM POLICE/SECURITY

 Parking on campus is monitored by campus security, and although the parking policy is very relaxed during the summer months, the regulations are enforced during the academic year.
 Visitors are encouraged to drop by the Campus Security office or the Admission office in Recitation Hall, in order to receive a free "Visitor" parking permit.

 Students are reminded that all motor vehicles must be registered with the University at the beginning of each academic year.
 There is no charge for registering your vehicle.
 Each year it is the operator's responsibility to affix the registered vehicle's validation tag to the rearview mirror in a visible manner.
 Vehicle registration should be completed in advance by filling out the registration form and returning it to the university.
-Registration can also be accomplished online by logging on to My Witt and clicking on personal information.
+Registration can also be accomplished online by logging on to My Witt and clicking on "Personal Information" and then "Biographical Update".
 All parking tags and regulations will be distributed to students who have registered their vehicles during the second week of Fall Semester via student mailboxes.
 Parking tags for Faculty and Staff who do not complete the registration in person will be sent through campus mail to the appropriate department.
 You can register your vehicle at the Police & Security Department located on the first floor in the Recitation Annex (open 24 hours a day, 7 days a week.)

 All students are expected to familiarize themselves with the University motor vehicle regulations received at registration and found herein and operate their vehicles with caution and good judgment.
 Validation tags are valid only for areas designated as student parking.
 Faculty, staff, and visitor areas are not for student parking.
 It should be noted that such things as careless operation, driving at an excessive speed, driving while under the influence of alcohol, or driving on any campus grounds other than campus roads are among the more serious abuses of the motor vehicle code and are not tolerated.
 The maximum speed limit on campus roadways is 15 mph Parking in any university cross-walk is prohibited.